 The Most Playful Shark

 When thinking of sharks, we always have the hunting white shark in mind.
 But there are also sharks that love to play.
-The porbeagle (that looks quite similar to the white shark) has been seen kicking sea grass about on the ground of the ocean.
+The porbeagle (that looks quite similar to the white shark) has been seen kicking seagrass about on the ground of the ocean.
 Could this be a kind of shark soccer?
 Scientists have not yet been able to find any reason for this behavior and think that the shark does it because it’s fun.

 Are Sharks Dangerous?

 Never mind sensational headlines in the press: You are more likely to be bitten by a human being than by a shark.
 Basically there are no dangerous sharks.
 But there are dangerous misunderstandings.
 Surfers are primarily affected by shark attacks as their boards look similar to big turtles or seals.
 Most shark accidents are not fatal, because sharks often only bite to check or as a warning if they feel threatened.
 Most sharks are peaceful.
 Life-threatening situations may arise in encounters with less than ten out of more than 350 genuine shark species.